 As a result, the source and target data can be normalized by their domain-specific normalization statistics:

 After that, the source and target data are transformed by the identical scale and shift parameters:

 The detailed calculating process within the domain-specific BN layer is shown in Algorithm \ref{ABN}.
-Note that each BN layer will also retain two sets of global normalization statistics, \emph{i.e.} $\{\mu^{s(k)}_g, \sigma^{s(k)}_g \}$ and $\{ \mu^{t(k)}_g, \sigma^{t(k)}_g \}$, to normalize the source and target testing data separately for final prediction.
+Note that each BN layer will also retain two sets of global normalization statistics, {i.e.}, $\{\mu^{s(k)}_g, \sigma^{s(k)}_g \}$ and $\{ \mu^{t(k)}_g, \sigma^{t(k)}_g \}$, to normalize the source and target testing data separately in the testing stage.

 The domain-specific batch normalization approach suits our redefined domain adaptation problem well.
-Although the number of positive pairs is very small in each mini-batch, the moving average mechanism of batch normalization enables to retain their effect in feature alignment.
-Compared to MMD or domain adversarial training which align distributions over mini-batches, the problem of data imbalance can be alleviated.
+Although the number of positive fusions is very small in each mini-batch, the moving average mechanism of batch normalization enables to retain their effect in feature alignment.
+Compared to MMD or domain adversarial training which aligns distributions over mini-batches, the problem of data imbalance can be alleviated.
 Moreover, our design is very easy-to-implement, without introducing extra hyper-parameters or mini-max problems which are often difficult to be optimized.
-Compared with \cite{li2018adaptive}, the domain-specific batch normalization design allows us to train the network by the target data, without introducing bias in the normalization statistics.
+Compared with \cite{li2018adaptive}, the domain-specific batch normalization design allows us to train the network by the target data without introducing bias in the normalization statistics.

-\textbf{Theoretical insight.} From Eq. \ref{bound}, it is clear that the distribution discrepancy between $\hat{\mathcal{S}}$ and $\hat{\mathcal{T}}$ builds the main bottleneck for knowledge transfer in domain adaptation.
+\textbf{Theoretical insight.} From Eq.~\ref{bound}, it is clear that the distribution discrepancy between $\hat{\mathcal{S}}$ and $\hat{\mathcal{T}}$ builds the main bottleneck for knowledge transfer in domain adaptation.
 In Theorem 1, we show the theoretical interpretation of domain-specific batch normalization.